imazen/imageflow/README.md

      cd imageflow
 ```

-All build scripts support `VALGRIND=True` to enable valgrind instrumentation of automated tests.

 ## Docker (linux/macOS/WinUbuntu)

 This will create caches within `~/.docker_imageflow_caches` specific to the docker image used.
 Instances will be ephemeral; the only state will be in the caches.